-The 2009 PCDS Strategic Plan, which served as the foundation for the 2014 PCDS Strategic Plan, states: "Excellence in athletics will be reflected in a program that allows students to participate in and thus benefit from involvement in team sports."
+It has long been a strategic tenet at PCDS that excellence in athletics is reflected in a program that allows students to participate in and thus benefit from involvement in team sports.

-To that end, the primary goal of PCDS athletics is to make sure that each child has the opportunity to grow as an athlete and as a human being within the confines of our athletics program.
+To that end, our primary goal is to make sure that each child has the opportunity to grow as an athlete and as a human being within the confines of our athletics program.
 All the way through the JV level, coaches will strive to play every child in every game, provided that the child has been present, on time, and responsibly engaged in all practices leading up to the game.
 Not all children will play equal amounts—and, in fact, some may play significantly less than others—but all will see action.

 The numbers don’t lie— 80% of Middle School students play on a team, and 75% of Upper School students do, as well.
 From trying new teams and developing key skills, to competing in varsity state championships, our students know that through dedication and hard work, they can have fun and succeed both personally and athletically.